mrakgr/Trading-Journal/journal_2025.md

 > You're not going to get anything in crypto like finding an obscure opportunity and doing an 100x for example.

 Ok, I guess he isn't just trading BTC then.

+4:15pm.
+Nevermind, let me focus a bit more on programming.

+I figure out the web framework, but what should I do after that?

+Agh, it's so fucking annoying, having to mess with UIs in C++.

+You know, why don't I focus on just implementing the two dictionary based algos first, just the training for them, and then worry about the rest after that.

+Just get the fun stuff out of the way first and then deal with the annoying shit after that?

+I could have long been done with this, but I keep putting it off.

+I think I'll get started with it tomorrow.
+Today was just an ice breaker.

+4:50pm.
+I am just so torn between so many different options.

+I've decided.
+I'll forget user interaction and just focus on creating the training loops and dumping their results in JSON.

+By this point I've implemented CFR so many times it's in my blood already.
+I'll be able to see in the policy probabilities whether the implementation is correct.

+Pretty much any choice is better than what I am doing now which is wallowing in indecision.

+Everything is a trade, so I don't have to worry about the markets.

+Even though I quit trading over a decade ago, I haven't made the wrong choice to cultivate my own skills instead.
+If that is the wrong choice I will accept the consequences gladly.